-Deploy PyCaret and Streamlit app using AWS Fargate — serverless infrastructure
+Deploy PyCaret and Streamlit on AWS Fargate

 A step-by-step beginner’s guide to containerize and deploy ML pipeline serverless on AWS Fargate

 In our last post, we demonstrated how to develop a machine learning pipeline using PyCaret and serve it as a Streamlit web application deployed onto Google Kubernetes Engine.
 If you haven’t heard about PyCaret before, you can read this announcement to get started.

 In this tutorial, we will use the same web app and machine learning pipeline that we had built previously and demonstrate how to deploy it using AWS Fargate which is a serverless compute for containers.

 By the end of this tutorial, you will be able to build and host a fully functional containerized web app on AWS without provisioning any server infrastructure.

 - What is a Container?
 What is Docker?
 What is Kubernetes?

 - What is Amazon Elastic Container Service (ECS), AWS Fargate and serverless deployment?

 - Build and push a Docker image onto Amazon Elastic Container Registry.

 - Deploy web app using serverless infrastructure i.e. AWS Fargate.